-Healthy ageing is about creating the environments and opportunities that enable people to be and do what they value throughout their lives.
-Everybody can experience healthy ageing.
-Being free of disease or infirmity is not a requirement for healthy ageing, as many older adults have one or more health conditions that, when well controlled, have little influence on their wellbeing.
+Healthy aging is about creating the environments and opportunities that enable people to be and do what they value throughout their lives.
+Everybody can experience healthy aging.
+Being free of disease or infirmity is not a requirement for healthy aging, as many older adults have one or more health conditions that, when well controlled, have little influence on their well-being.

-WHO defines healthy ageing as “the process of developing and maintaining the functional ability that enables wellbeing in older age.”
+WHO defines healthy aging as “the process of developing and maintaining the functional ability that enables well-being in older age.”
 Functional ability is about having the capabilities that enable all people to be and do what they have reason to value.
 This includes a person’s ability to:

 - meet their basic needs;